Hoyasumii/bee-movie/README.md

 Fine!
 Talking bees, no yogurt night...

-My nerves are fried from riding on this emotiona
+My nerves are fried from riding on this emotional